mlambert125/new-java-curriculum/content/springboot-2/_index.md

     - **Answer:** @RequestBody
 3. **Question:** What annotation do you use to map a request parameter in the URL to a method parameter?
     - **Answer:** @RequestParam
-4. **Question:** Why do we include the id of the entity we want to update in the URL of a PUT request?
+4. **Question:** Why do we include the id of the object we want to update in the URL of a PUT request?
     - **Answer:** Because the URL should always identify the data that we are operating on even if it is also included in the request body.
 5. **Question:** What extra step needs to be taken in the update method other than saving the user object?